 In order to achieve this performance, there are three important components that need to be taken into consideration.
-Anyone can max out their budget and buy the best of every category, but it takes research, that we’ve done for you, to find the right mix of hardware to deliver performance in an affordable computer laptop.
+Anyone can max out their budget and buy the best of every category, but it takes research, that we’ve done for you, to find the right mix of hardware to deliver performance in a budget laptop.

 Here are the best cheap laptops for gaming right now